penguinaugustus/penguinaugustus.github.io/_pages/about.md

   * Minor in **Computer Science**
 * Undergraduate student, **Fudan University** (Shanghai, China), Sep.
 2020 - Dec.
 2022
   * Major in **Physics and Computer Science**
-* High School Diploma, **NO.2 High School Of East China Normal University** (Shanghai, China), Sep.
+* High School Diploma, **NO.2 High School of East China Normal University** (Shanghai, China), Sep.
 2017 – Jul.
 2020

 News
 ------
 * 2023/08/21: I am glad to announce that my abstract for the poster session at the Microbial Multiverse Symposium is accepted.
-Looking forward to see you guys in at the Beckman Institute in September!
+Looking forward to seeing you guys in at the Beckman Institute in September!